 In a medium sauté pan, melt the butter.
 Sweat the carrots, apple, curry paste, lemongrass and kaffir lime leaves for 2 minutes.
 Deglaze the pan with the white wine and reduce by half.
 Add the cream and heat gently.
 Season to taste with sea salt and freshly ground pepper and more red curry paste if necessary.

-Grill the bok choy leaves briefly on the hot grill.
+Grill the baby bok choy briefly on the hot grill.
 Slice the leaves on the bias, and arrange one leaf on each plate.
-Cradle half a Maine Lobster tail in the bok choy.
+Cradle half a Maine Lobster tail in the baby bok choy.
 Spoon the sauce over the Maine lobster tail and garnish each plate with cilantro.